dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Lower your hand if you have not yet used Docker in production.

-Those whose hands are still up, you probably won't learn anything new from this talk, so you may stand up and leave.
+Those whose hands are still up, you probably won't learn anything new from this talk, so you may stand up and walk out.
 I'm just kidding guys!
 Nobody knows everything, so you actually might learn something from this presentation after all.
 We at least hope that you do.